SuperBrawl 2000: Main event matches

-Main event match

-The main event featured Sid Vicious defending the WCW World Heavyweight Championship against Scott Hall and Jeff Jarrett in a Three-Way Dance.
+The second of the double main event featured Sid Vicious defending the WCW World Heavyweight Championship against Scott Hall and Jeff Jarrett in a Three-Way Dance.
 Harris Brothers interfered on Jarrett's behalf throughout the match.
 The referee was knocked out midway through the match until Nick Patrick came in to replace him.
 Jarrett took him out with a Stroke and then Charles Robinson ran to the ring to officiate the match but he was also taken out by Jarrett with a Stroke.
 Mark Johnson came in next to officiate the match on Jarrett's behalf.
 Roddy Piper came to the ring and knocked him out and took the duties of referee himself.
 Vicious delivered a Chokeslam to Jarrett and a Powerbomb to Hall to win the match.

 Reception

 In 2016, Kevin Pantoja of 411Mania gave the event a rating of 1.0 [Extremely Horrendous], stating, "This was better than the atrocity that was Souled Out the prior month, but JUST barely.
 I mean, this is awful.
 Only two matches reach two stars and that’s the ceiling for this show.
 Before the Vampiro/Kidman match, this was in worst show in history territory.
 The second half proved to be bad but not pitifully bad so that saved it from a zero."